davecurryco/mystic-spheres/Tortukal.md

 ### C) Temple Square

+Three stepped pyramids of weathered stone with a paved courtyard between them frame several more recent shrines built with salvaged stone and rough timbers.
+These are staffed by what passes for clergy in this outpost.

 **Shrine:** The Temple of the Hand of Doom - Kushyth (Poor), Priest: Ukugh Dorghu (M, 69, Juchen, priest, NE, Power, Haughty, Shaggy)
+_The worship of the god Kushyth, which was widespread in the days of the Azruun Empire, still persists among some of the Juchen nomad tribes.
+Ukugh came to Tortukal to build a power base for his god.
+He is an old man, but he is quite energetic.
+His fanatic gaze and unkempt white hair and beard give him the dangerous look of the wildest of nomad bandits.
+Despite his poor estate in Tortukal, Ukugh carries himself with an air of superiority, especially in his dealings with his minions and sycophants._

 **Shrine:** The Grotto of Our Lady of the Deeps - Yshma (Good), Priest: Che Shiouli (F, 32, Juchen, priest, CN, Revenge, Reverant, Frail)
+_Shiouli was the abbess of a nunnery near Jeosong.
+She was captured and enslaved by Ahlrain pirates and suffered cruelly at their hands until their galley was driven by a freak storm to seek shelter in Tortukal's harbor.
+Emancipated by virtue of the "free shores" law, Shiouli came to understand that the goddess Yshma meant for her to come here.
+However, her ordeal shattered her health and the goddess has not seen fit to restore it.
+To all appearances, Shiouli leads a devout life of peace, but as with the sea, calm waters can conceal deadly deeps.
+The priestess bears a mortal grudge against Ahlraini pirates.
+Posing as a prostitute in one or another of Tortukal's many brothels, she secretly arranges for the assassination of any such as come into port._

 **Shrine:** The Altar of the Lord of Storms - Tamirz (Poor), Priest: Dana Guradani (M, 30, Khemez, priest, N, Survival, Reflective, Spirited)
+_Dana once sailed with a pirate galley until a falling-out with other members of his crew led to his being marooned on an island.
+Rescued by circumstances that he interpreted as a miracle of Tamirz, Dana was brought to Tortukal, where he has been gifted with priestly powers and a divine mission._

 ### D) The Lee Ward (Businesses and Inns)